 Woodworking Vises for a Workbench

-While this vise might be on the advanced side of building a bench in a weekend, this vise is perfect for woodworking projects.
+While this vise might be on the advanced side of building a bench on the weekend, this vise is perfect for woodworking projects.

-As you can see with it’s wood design it won’t damage wood projects.
-And, rather than mount on top of your bench it fits into the side of your bench and doesn’t interfere with the bench top.
+As you can see, its wood design won’t damage wood projects.
+And, rather than mount on top of your bench, it fits into the side of your bench and doesn’t interfere with the bench top.

 DIY Workbench with Pegboard

-But, those are no longer the norm in pegboard.
-In fact, there are dozens of ready-made pegboard organizers that are modular, easy to install and come in a variety of colors.
+But those are no longer the norm in the pegboard.
+Dozens of ready-made pegboard organizers are modular, easy to install, and come in various colors.

-And, for a DIY weekend workbench, can be assembled in minutes to finish of the bench area with pre-made storage.
+And a DIY weekend workbench can be assembled in minutes to finish the bench area with pre-made storage.

 Workbench Construction Tips and Tricks